markokajzer/discord-soundbot/README.md

 ### General

-To use this bot you first have to create your own [Discord Application](https://discordapp.com/developers/applications/me).
-Click on `New App`, enter a name for your app and press the `Create App` button on the bottom right.
-Now press on the button `Create a Bot User` for your bot token.
+To use this bot, you first have to create your own [Discord Application](https://discordapp.com/developers/applications/me).
+If you don't know how to do it, [this wiki page](../../wiki/Setting-up-a-Discord-Application) will guide you through every step of the way.

-Now create a config.json file inside of the config folder according to the example.
-Enter the `Client ID` and the `Token` into the config.
-You can find both inside your Discord application under `APP DETAILS` and `APP BOT USER` respectively.
+### Configuration

+Check `config/config.example.json` for an example configuration and create a new file `config.json` inside the `config` folder with your desired configuration.
+For a detailed description on all of the options, see [here](../../wiki/Configuration).
+Make sure to restart the bot whenever you change the configuration.

 ### Building

-The bot can be installed via Docker or manually.
+The bot can be installed manually or via Docker.

+#### Building manually

++ Install **Node.js v6.0.0** or newer and **FFmpeg**.
++ Install the bot's dependencies with `npm install`.
++ Run the bot with `npm start`.

+Need more details?
+You can find more installation guides for [Unix](../../wiki/Unix) (including your Raspberry Pi), [macOS](../../wiki/macOS), and [Windows](../../wiki/Windows).

 #### Building via Docker